ZupIT/beagle-docs/content/en/Resources/Style/WEB.md

 yarn serve
 ```

-After you add the None enum to a @Component\(\) encapsulation propriety, it's necessary to make it useful.
-See how to make it on the image below:
+After you add the None enum to a @Component\(\) encapsulation property, it's necessary to make use of it.
+Check how to make it on the image below:

 ![](/image%20%2812%29.png)